truenas/documentation/content/SCALE/SCALETutorials/TopToolbar/SettingUpSystemEmail.md

 ## Setting up the Email Alert Service

-{{< hint info >}}
-The system/root account will be sent a system health email every night/morning, if that has been set up.
-{{< /hint >}}

-You can add/configuire the Email Alert Service to send timely email warnings, when the system hits a specific state (listed in Alert Settings), to the email specified in the alert service.
+The system email account will be sent a system health email every night/morning, if it has been configured.
+You can also add/configure the Email Alert Service to send timely email warnings, when the system hits a specific state that is [listed in Alert Settings]({{< relref "scale/scaleuireference/toptoolbar/alerts/alertsettingsscreen.md" >}}), to the email specified in the alert service.

 From the **Alerts** panel, select the <span class="material-icons">settings</span> icon and then **Alert Services**.